Gkicks/chuckles-comedy-club/README.md

 ### The Navigation Bar

-* The navigation bar features on all three pages of the Chuckles Comedy Club website.
-It includes links to the home, what’s on and signup pages as well as links to the address and opening hours sections of the home page.
+* The navigation bar features on all three main pages of the Chuckles Comedy Club website.
+It includes links to the home page, what’s on and sign up pages as well as links to the address and opening hours sections of the home page.
 The navigation bar also features a logo which will direct the user back to the home page
 * The navigation bar is identical on each individual page to support the cohesiveness of the website
 * The navigation is fully responsive and allows the user to easily navigate throughout the website
 * Each navigation item includes an aria-label to improve accessibility for those using assistive technology